nitintf/dotfiles/README.md

 ## Uninstallation

-To uninstall, run the `uninstal.sh` script.
+To uninstall, run the `uninstall.sh` script.